-I started to put faces behind the clothes I bought.
-People with their own dreams, good days, bad days...children.
-One question led to another and I become more aware how the production of our clothing is linked to the well being of many.
+I started to put faces behind the clothes...people with their own dreams, good days, bad days and children.
+One question led to another and I become more aware how the production of our clothing is linked to the well being of so many people.

 These questions kept circling my head as I worked with small fair trade groups in India and Honduras.
-I realized that maybe the production of our clothing with small fair trade workshops could give women in developing countries an education which in turn could give them a source of income and more ownership of their lives.
-Putting money directly in the hands of women is a proven way to lift communities out of poverty.
-For every 1 women lifted above the poverty line, she brings another 7 people with her.
+I realized that maybe the production of our clothing with small fair trade workshops could give women in developing countries an education which in turn could give them a source of income - finally, more ownership of their lives.

 So I started caring about where my clothing came from.

 One summer I started Liz Alig as a collection of a few dresses - really an experiment to see if it was possible to make clothing completely out of recycled materials.
-When these dresses sold and people wanted more I partnered with a group I worked with in Honduras, to produce 100 more dresses.
+When these dresses sold and people wanted more, I partnered with a group I had worked with in Honduras to produce 100 more dresses.

-Over the past ten years Liz Alig has gone from producing thousands of pieces a season to boutiques and retailers nationally back to selling directly to you online.
-Our goal is the same - to make clothing that makes women feel confident (and comfortable) while giving those who make it a meaningful (and well paying) job.
-A large portion of the line is still produced with recycled materials, but we now incorporate sustainable and handwoven textiles.
+This first collaboration went on and we now partner with small fair trade groups in over 10 countries.
+We have produced thousands of pieces a season to boutiques and large retailers back to selling directly to you online.
+Our goal is the same - to make clothing that makes women feel confident (and comfortable) while giving those who make them a meaningful (and well paying) job.
+A large portion of the line is still produced with recycled materials, but we also incorporate handwoven and sustainable textiles.

-It has been a pleasure knowing the people who sew our clothes for years, and I am grateful for your support!
+It has been such a pleasure to know the people who sew our clothes for years - we are grateful for your support!